td-org-uit-no/UiTHack22/Rev_Eng/May_the_force_be_with_you/README.md

-# May the force be with you!
+# May the Force be with you!
+> Rev-Eng - 150 pts

 Contact Forces	| Non contact Forces| Other Forces|
 --- | ---| ---|